buhrmi/buhrmi/README.md

   A component library offering buttery smooth native-like multi-modal navigation on mobile and in browsers.

 - [LiveStores](https://github.com/buhrmi/livestores)<br>
   LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time.
-These stores can be persisted locally for true offline-support.
+These stores can be cached locally for true offline-support.

 Together, this gives you: